George Flavel: Maritime career

 Flavel began his career as a sea captain managing ship routes from the Pacific Ocean up the Columbia River and to the Willamette River.
 In 1850, he was given command of the Goliah, the second tug boat ever built in the United States, driving the boat between Sacramento and San Francisco, California.
 The following year, in December 1851, he earned his marine piloting license from the state of Oregon.

 One of the only mariners in the state to possess a captain's license, Flavel and his partners were able to establish a virtual monopoly on bar piloting and ship tours on the Columbia, which amassed him a great deal of wealth.
 In January 1852, during a particularly strong gale, the SS General Warren lost its fore-topmast and began to leak near Astoria; Flavel was unable to rescue the ship, and forty-two people aboard died with its sinking.
 However, Flavel's his efforts to save the Warren earned him the reputation of a local hero in the city.

 In 1854, Flavel married fourteen-year-old Mary Christina Boelling, whom he met at a hotel in Portland.
 The couple had three children: George Conrad (1855–1923), Nellie (1858–1933), and Katie (1864–1910).
-With the continued success of his business enterprise, the family divided their time between Oregon and San Francisco, California, and Flavel was able to afford his children extensive educations in Europe; his daughter, Nellie, became a classically-trained pianist, and performed with the Organists' Guild of Portland.
+With the continued success of his business enterprise, the family divided their time between Oregon and San Francisco, California, and Flavel was able to afford his children extensive educations in Europe; his daughter, Nellie, became a classically trained pianist and performed with the Organists' Guild of Portland.
 In 1869, Flavel and his partners built a steam tug, Astoria, and used it as a pilot boat.
 In addition to his pilot business, Flavel operated a wharf and also purchased and sold coal from Australia as a side business.

 Later life and death

 Flavel built a 11600 sqft Queen Anne mansion in Astoria in 1886.
 Built on a lot running an entire city block, the rumored cost of the home was $36,000.
 Surrounding the house are nine trees planted by the family's gardener, Louis Schultz, which Flavel had acquired from various locations across the world during his voyages.
-In his later life, Flavel also helped manage the First National Bank of Astoria beginning in 1886, and served as its president until his death.
+In his later life, Flavel also helped manage the First National Bank of Astoria beginning in 1886; he served as its president until his death.